Hughes-Genome-Group/Lanceotron-User-Docs/peak_search.rst

 - **Parameter Sweep** Peaks are called on a supplied Wig file out using a number of different parameters.
 A bed file is created for each combination of parameters.
 - **Initial Peak Calling** The initial peak calling can be analysed by looking at how changing different parameters effects the distribution of the peaks.
 From this, the appropriate parameters are chosen and images and stats are generated for all peaks generated with the chosen parameters
-- **Tagging** From the peak images and stats, the peaks can be tagged (classified) by the user into different categories.
-These categories can then submitted to a machine learning step, which generates a model
+- **Tagging/Create Model** From the peak images and stats, the peaks can be tagged (classified) by the user into different categories.
+These categories can then submitted to a machine learning step, which generates a model.
-- **Genome Wide Classification** The model and parameters generated from the initial steps are then used to call peaks on the entire genome
+- **Genome Wide Classification** Peaks are called and classified on the whole genome using the default model.
+In addition, newly generated models used for genome wide classification.

 Parameter Sweep
 -----------------